From city teacher to rural head

 The young people here deserve a better deal.

 My first year at the helm was incredibly eye opening with many ups and downs.
-But we have had some encouraging inspections and are about to welcome our third and fourth Teach First trainees.
-So how do we prise more successful teachers away from the cities and into more isolated areas?
+But within 18 months the school had come out of special measures with inspectors citing our “culture of aspiration” and rating leadership and management as ‘good’, which is something I’m incredibly proud of.
+But how do we prise more successful teachers away from the cities and into more isolated areas?
 It’s easy to see why some people hesitate – after eight years of working in London schools I certainly did.
 But, when it came down to it, I returned to the fact that the young people here deserve a better deal.
-And my fears about working here turned out to be unfounded – the school is only 35 minutes from my home in Bristol.
+And my fears about working here turned out to be unfounded – the school is only 35 minutes from my home in Bristol."